 The term "friend zone" has become so entrenched in our culture that it's almost never questioned.
 A quick search for self-help articles aimed toward men shows that the "friend zone" is a regular focus: how to avoid the friend zone; how to know you're in the friend zone; what to do if you're in the friend zone.
-It's almost as if no one is stopping to think what this term is saying to women, or how it affects us.
-It's almost as if women aren't the problem.
+It's almost as if no one is stopping to think what this term is saying to women, or how it affects them.

 When men use the term "friend zone," they are explicitly attempting to shame women for hurting their feelings.
 "Friend zone" shames women for exercising their right to say no, just as "slut" shames women for exercising their right to say yes (and "bitch" attacks women for their right to call you out on your horseshit).

-By using "the friend zone," men are telling women that we owe them something.
-It tells us we don't have autonomy over our own lives, and that that should be decided for us.
+By using "friend zone," men are telling women that we owe them something, that we don't have autonomy over our own lives, and that that should be decided for us.
 We owe them sex or a romantic relationship because we should be grateful that a dude—any dude—is being nice to us.
 Even though being nice is literally the bare minimum.
 You don't get a cookie for passing the lowest possible bar of humanity.
 That's great that you loudly proclaim you're not sexist or racist or shallow or self-involved or abusive, but there's no gold star for listing a bunch of faults you don't have, or for doing what you're fucking supposed to do.

 "I'm a nice guy, I don't do that," you might say.
 OK, but do you stand up against men who do?
 Or do you sit there and watch while you think about how nice you are?

-Often, the love-stricken friend in this non-existent "zone" launches into a volley of romantic gestures: he sends you little hello texts every morning, he comes to all your house parties, he likes everything you post on Facebook and he tells all his friends about you.
+Often, the love-stricken friend in this non-existent "zone" launches into a volley of romantic gestures: he sends you little hello texts every morning, he comes to all your house parties, he likes everything you post on Facebook, and he tells all his friends about you.
 Sweet.
 Charming.
 Harmless.
 Because he just *knows* you're meant to be together, and if society has taught men anything, it's that persistence pays off!
-Of course when women perform the same sweeping romantic gestures to men who clearly say they're not interested, it's seen universally as desperate and sad.
-Stage 5 Clinger!
+Of course when women perform the same sweeping romantic gestures to men, who clearly say they're not interested, it's seen universally as desperate and sad.
+Stage five clinger!
 Stalker.
 Bitches be cray.